-But if you have an older RV or you’re undertaking an RV renovation project, you’ll probably need to upgrade our replace your existing fridge.
+But if you have an older RV or you’re undertaking an RV renovation project, you want to upgrade our replace your existing RV fridge with something better.

 Luckily, you’ve arrived in the perfect place to learn everything you need to know about the best RV refrigerator options on the market today.

-And our Buying Guide will also help you prioritize which features and specifications are most important to you when choosing an RV refrigerator.
+And our Buying Guide will also help you prioritize which features and specifications are most important to you when choosing an RV refrigerator for your motorhome, travel trailer.

-We’ve canvassed the market to review eight of the best RV refrigerator choices for you.
+We’ve canvassed the market to review eight of the best RV refrigerator choices whatever you're looking for a 2-way, 3-way, 12-volt or even a portable one.

 Our reviews include the major features and specifications for each model, but we’ve also highlighted several things we like and don’t like about each refrigerator so that you can get a quick snapshot of each of these RV refrigerators.